Table of Contents

 Reducing Calories

-All drinks other than water will contain additional calories, additional to your requirement.
-We get out calorie requirement through the food we eat.
-Calories within drinks rarely have any nutritional value.
-Limiting additional drinks consumption can have a positive effect on your calorie balance.
+All drinks other than water contain calories in addition to your calorie requirement.
+We get our calorie requirement from the food we eat.
+Calories in drinks rarely have any nutritional value.
+Limiting your consumption of additional beverages can positively affect your calorie balance.

-The biggest contributor to additional calories in drinks is alcohol, alcohol contains many unnecessary calories.
-Breaking habit will help to reduce alcohol consumption, sure we all like a drink sometimes but most of the occasions we drink are due to habit.
-This includes statements and beliefs such as, “it’s Friday, I’ll have a drink” “it’s the weekend” these are behaviours instigated through habit.
+Alcohol is the most significant contributor to additional calories in drinks, which contain many unnecessary calories.
+Breaking habits will help reduce alcohol consumption.
+Sure, we all like to drink sometimes, but we usually drink because of habit.
+This includes statements and beliefs such as, “It’s Friday, I’ll have a drink,” “It’s the weekend,” and other behaviours instigated through habit.

 Staying Hydrated

-Most people are dehydrated nearly all the time, due to habit or lifestyle we often don’t intake as much fluid as we need, although we extract some of our fluid requirement through the food we eat (about 30%) we are still normally in a negative calorie balance by the end of the day.
+Most people are dehydrated nearly all the time, and due to habits or lifestyles, we often don’t take in as much fluid as we need.
+However, we extract some of our fluid requirement through the food we eat (about 30%), and we generally have a negative calorie balance by the end of the day.
 If you feel thirsty during the day, your body has triggered the stimulus to encourage you to drink, a sign that you’ve not had enough fluid.
-Just because you are not thirsty, does not mean you shouldn’t drink and hydrate.
+Just because you are not thirsty does not mean you shouldn’t drink and hydrate.
 The thirst sensor is a warning signal, just like the water warning light on your car.
-If you drink enough during the day your body won’t need to stimulate you to drink, a healthy balance is achieved with a fluid loss equal to fluid intake.
+If you drink enough during the day, your body won’t need to stimulate you to drink, and a healthy balance is achieved with a fluid loss equal to fluid intake.

-Remember not to consume water in large quantities, it is best to drink little and often, have a water bottle that you sip throughout the day.
+Remember not to consume water in large quantities.
+It is best to drink little and often and have a water bottle to sip from throughout the day.

 You need roughly 1 litre of water for every 1000 calories of expenditure, that’s about 2.5 litres for most people.

-Fundraise and make a commitment to stay Dry this July.
+Fundraise and commit to staying Dry this July.

 Need some extra motivation to stay dry?
-Set up your own Just Giving page, choose a charity of your choice and get your friends and family to support your cause.
-You will benefit and so will your charity, that’s win, win.
+Set up your own Just Giving page, choose a charity, and get your friends and family to support your cause.
+You will benefit, and so will your charity—that’s win-win.

 Dry July around the World

-Dry July is certainly not my idea, there is dry July in Australia so if you are in that part of the world, do check out https://www.dryjuly.com/ where you can take part and donate.
+Dry July is certainly not my idea.
+However, there is Dry July in Australia, so if you are in that part of the world, do check out https://www.dryjuly.com/, where you can take part and donate.